Le titre

 Research interests

-• Navigation systems based on radio-frequency;
+• Navigation systems based on radio-frequency (indoors UWB or outdoors GNSS and 4G);

 • Multi-agent systems, sensor networks;